Assessment of

 - What do I already know about linguistically and culturally

-- What essential questions do I have about my student’s
+- What critical questions do I have about understanding my student’s

-- What knowledge do I need to seek that will support my
+- What knowledge do I need to seek that supports my

 To begin to explore the answer to some of these questions,